CFCPalsy: Facial Image Synthesis with Cross-Fusion Cycle Diffusion Model for Facial Paralysis Individuals

 \subsection{Cross-Fusion Module}

-The attention mechanism \cite{vaswani2017attention} has become a fundamental component in many state-of-the-art models, particularly for tasks requiring the integration of information from different sources or across different parts of a data sequence.
-At its core, the attention mechanism allows a model to weigh the importance of different elements within a sequence, dynamically focusing on the most relevant parts to improve decision-making or feature extraction.
-The cross-attention mechanism extends this concept to operate between two distinct sequences.
-This facilitates the fusion of information from different sources, making it particularly useful for tasks that require integrating features from multiple modalities or input streams:
+The attention mechanism \cite{vaswani2017attention} has become essential in many state-of-the-art models, particularly for tasks requiring integration across data sequences or sources.
+By dynamically weighting elements within a sequence, it focuses on the most relevant parts to enhance feature extraction and decision-making.
+Extending this, the cross-attention mechanism operates between two sequences, enabling effective fusion of information from multiple modalities or input streams.